 Another major entry among the no-FG Kennedy half dollars.
 This variety is quite popular and widely collected by series enthusiasts.
 It’s also much more common than the 1966 SMS and 1972-D no-FG pieces.

 This special 1998-S proof half dollar was included in the two-coin Kennedy Collector’s Set, which also contains a 1998-S Robert F. Kennedy commemorative silver dollar.

 Only 62,000 examples of the 1998-S matte proof half dollar were made.
 Thus far that is the lowest-mintage non-variety Kennedy half dollar in the series.

 2014-W 50th Anniversary Gold

 While not normally included in a typical run of Kennedy half dollars, this three-quarter ounce 24 karat gold Kennedy half dollar commemorates the 50th anniversary of the first Kennedy half dollar in 1964.
-It was struck at the West Point Mint to the tune of 73,772 pieces.
+It was struck at the West Point Mint in New York to the tune of 73,772 pieces.
 Its value is largely dependent on the prevailing winds of the gold bullion market.

 Collecting Kennedy Half Dollars

 The Kennedy half dollar series doesn't only appeal to collectors of modern coins.
 It also attracts those who admire John F. Kennedy and the nostalgic “Camelot” period in American history marked by JFK’s tenure in the White House from 1961 through 1963.